sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 It tells you how the GM should interpret the ✗s and ✔s.

 Afterward, any card used during a flip goes face-up in a *discard pile*.
-Later, you will start another pile of face-up cards called an *Exhaustion pile*.
+Later, you will start another pile of cards called an *Exhaustion pile*.
 Keep them separate.

 Note: some move cards give you or the GM a choice between several options.
 If one of the options is impossible (fictionally or mechanically), it may